JonahCoffelt/PygameVideoPlayer/README.md

 - `videoPlayer.set_volume(volume: int)` : Sets the audio volume (wrapper for pg.mixer.music.set_volume)

 ## Example
-Here is and example of how it could be used:
+Here is an example of how it could be used:
 ```py
 import pygame as pg
 from video import VideoPlayer